binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 **Gerald Weinberg's rule** that 20% of our time is lost every time we perform a context switch.
 This is from "Quality Software Management: Systems Thinking" by Gerald Weinberg.

-**WyD** Another password profiling tool that "_extracts words/strings from supplied files and directories.
+**Who's your Daddy (WyD)** Another password profiling tool that "_extracts words/strings from supplied files and directories.
 It parses files according to the file-types and extracts the useful information, e.g. song titles, authors and so on from mp3's or descriptions and titles from images._"
 "_It supports the following filetypes: plain, html, php, doc, ppt, mp3, pdf, jpeg, odp/ods/odp and extracting raw strings._"
 [http://www.remote-exploit.org/articles/misc_research__amp_code/index.html](http://www.remote-exploit.org/articles/misc_research__amp_code/index.html)

-"**_CeWL is a ruby app which spiders a given url** to a specified depth, optionally following external links, and returns a list of words which can then be used for password crackers_"
+**"_CeWL is a ruby app which spiders a given url_** _to a specified depth, optionally following external links, and returns a list of words which can then be used for password crackers_"
 [https://digi.ninja/projects/cewl.php](https://digi.ninja/projects/cewl.php)

-**Hydra** has many other options, plenty of good documentation out there.
+**Hydra** has many other options.
+Plenty of good documentation out there.
 [http://null-byte.wonderhowto.com/how-to/hack-like-pro-crack-online-web-form-passwords-with-thc-hydra-burp-suite-0160643/](http://null-byte.wonderhowto.com/how-to/hack-like-pro-crack-online-web-form-passwords-with-thc-hydra-burp-suite-0160643/)